AdobeDocs/campaign-web.en/help/v8/email/edit-content.md

     ![](assets/edit-content_8.png){zoomable="yes"}

     You can repeat this process multiple times to add different languages.
-The first language you choose will be set as the default one.

-1. When adding languages, new variants will be created.
-You can find them in the **[!UICONTROL Languages]** panel to the left with the language tag.
+1. When adding a language for the first time, it will be considered default and the current content will be the default one.
+When you add new languages, the content will be based on the default content.

 1. The **[!UICONTROL Language]** panel shows you the list of languages you have chosen, the number of different languages and also the default language.